riscv-software-src/riscof/docs/source/overview.rst

    further used in the process of selecting tests and configuring the reference model accordingly.

-2. `RISCV-ISAC <https://riscv-isac.readthedocs.io/en/latest>`_: This tool is used to provide a coverage analysis and an assesment of the quality of the architectural suite available in RISCOF today.
-This tool is essentially helpfull for test authors and test contributors to validate if theie tests meet the requirements and standards to be included in the architectural test suite.
+2. `RISCV-ISAC <https://riscv-isac.readthedocs.io/en/latest>`_: This tool is used to provide a coverage analysis and an assessment of the quality of the architectural suite available in RISCOF today.
+This tool is essentially helpful for test authors and test contributors to validate if their tests meet the requirements and standards to be included in the architectural test suite.

 Internal Components
 ===================